HedgehogDevelopment/HedgehogDevelopment.github.io/razl/tasks.markdown

 | Set Field Value | Copy the specified field value from the source instance to the target instance. |
 | Set Property Value | Copy the specified item property from the source instance to the target instance. |

+### Copy All and Lightning Mode

+When you have added a copy all task to the task list, you may run the task in normal mode or lightning mode.
+In normal mode, all items are copied even if they are the same.
+In Lightning Mode, the Revision Id for both sides is compared and if it matches, the item is skipped.
+This makes lightning mode much quicker when there are only a few scattered differences between the two Sitecore trees.

 ### Removing Tasks

 Tasks can be removed from the list by clicking the red cross next to a task: